From windows to jackets to furniture, solar power is being totally revolutionized

 Nussey has spent the past three years interviewing more than 300 solar experts and innovators for his latest book, Freeing Energy.
 For him, everything lies in smaller-scale projects, like a single school installing solar panels on its roof, or even a small neighborhood opting into community solar.
 “If you want to work on climate change, you need to make beautiful products and you need to let communities take charge,” he says.

-Back in Mozambique, the collaboration between the solar designers and the local craftswomen culminated in a new material called “solar palha,” which translates to “solar palm tree” and was used to create the lampshades and handbags that are sold on local markets and provide income for the craftswomen.
+Back in Mozambique, the collaboration between the solar designers and the local craftswomen culminated in a new material called “solar palha,” which translates to “solar palm tree” and was used to create a series of lampshades and handbags for families to use.
 The material was born in the span of just a few weeks, but it has made solar energy tangible in ways that large-scale solar farms haven’t.
 “For the women [in Mozambique], solar energy has become more accessible and understandable, ultimately empowering them to strengthen their position within the community,” says Van Dongen.